Registration Updates

 Once you are approved to pursue a particular minor/certificate, you will receive a SAN.
 Your minor/certificate must be attached to your degree plan by your advisor in order for it to be contributing to your degree requirements.
 This process may need to be completed prior to registration in order for you to access certain classes.
 Email your advisor when you receive an approval SAN to have your minor/certificate attached to your degree profile.

-If you plan to pursue a field of study (15 hours in a single department), contact your advisor for information on completing this process.
+If you plan to pursue a field of study (15 hours in a single department) to meet BSA degree requirements, contact your advisor for information on completing this process.

 LOOK UP PREREQUISITES